Updated on August 14, 2021

 Step 1 - Getting Started

-To encourage your existing customers to send out a referral, you need to first give them better than the best products, services, and experiences.
-So, before planning the wireframe of your referral program, strive to engage your customers to the greatest extent possible.
+To encourage your existing customers to send out a referral, you need to first give them better than the best products, 24 - hour customer service, and memorable experiences.
+So, before planning the wireframe of your rewards program, strive to engage your customers to the greatest extent possible.

 Do this by: